andyburdick72/lego_inventory/README.md

   python3 src/inventory_sanity_checks.py
   ```
 - Part-out sets or move inventory
 - Export any table to CSV for reporting
+- Use location reconciliation to identify missing/excess parts

 ---